fdformula/MathlyLua/README.md

 ###  (Linux) /usr/local/share/lua/5.4/

-Note: The downloaded *.lua files can be compiled with luac.
+Note: The *.lua files can be compiled with luac.
 To use compiled modules, you will need to set package.path first as follows.

 ```